waveform80/picamera/docs/fov.rst

     - **De-mosaic:** The frame data is converted from Bayer format to `YUV420`_ which is the format used by the remainder of the pipeline.

-    - **YCbCr de-noise**: Another noise reduction algorithm, this time with the frame in YUV420 format.
+    - **YUV de-noise**: Another noise reduction algorithm, this time with the frame in YUV420 format.
 See :attr:`~PiCamera.image_denoise` and :attr:`~PiCamera.video_denoise`.